taijamartinez/call_of_coding/README.md

 ## Credit

--Front-end Development: Alyssa Dailey and Ikran Mohammed
+-Front-end Development: Alyssa Dailey and Ikran Mohammed.

--Back-end Development: Stacy Vonderheide and Taija Martinez
+-Back-end Development: Stacy Vonderheide and Taija Martinez.

--TA Diem assisted back-end to help get the leaderboard page functional
+-TA Diem assisted back-end to help get the leaderboard page functional.

--The creators of Call of Coding met with tutors Alister, Chris and Justin throughout the coding process to assist in any coding related questions
+-The creators of Call of Coding met with tutors Alister, Chris and Justin throughout the coding process to assist in any coding related questions.

--Used Vimeo to host all background videos
+-Used Vimeo to host all background videos.

 -Neon-blue bug background found on: https://www.vecteezy.com/